 That goes most for these 100 bosses, who have been providing gamers with shared war stories for more than 30 years.
 Assembled by a committee of gaming journalists with various tastes, our rank factored in each enemy’s overall difficulty, the novelty of their fight mechanics, and their influence on subsequent games.
 Most important, however, was how vividly they lingered in our minds.
 A good boss encounter elevates the game it’s in.
 It’s not something you easily forget.

-Super Mario 64 (1996, Nintendo 64/Wii/DS)
+Super Mario 64 (1996; Nintendo 64)

 It’s a tale as old as time: plumber meets demonic turtle, demonic turtle kidnaps plumber’s girlfriend, plumber defeats demonic turtle.
-Super Mario 64 changed up the classic series formula by giving Mario a 3-D world for the first time ever, but despite the gameplay changes, one thing was the same: Bowser was a jerk.
+Super Mario 64 changed up the classic series formula by giving Mario a 3-D world for the first time ever, but despite the gameplay changes, one thing remains the same: Bowser is a jerk.
 There are a couple of Bowser fights before the game’s climax, but the third Bowser is the biggie.
 The confrontation takes place high in the sky, and the battlefield literally breaks apart, sending Mario plummeting to his doom if he’s not careful.
 While Bowser spits fire, the player then has to grab his tail and spin him around with the N64 controller’s joystick like it’s some kind of Mario Party minigame.
 Then the boss needs to be tossed into a bomb with unholy precision.
 At that point, Mario’s got to be asking himself if Princess Peach is even worth the effort; she’ll probably just go and get herself kidnapped again in five minutes anyway.

 Metal Gear Rising: Revengeance is a game full of giant tanks, mechs, and chainsaw-tailed robo-wolves.
 Yet the hardest (and final) boss is a spectacled, power-crazed politician named Senator Armstrong.
 A caricature of American corruption and excess, Armstrong is also ridiculously strong.
 His powerful punches will obliterate your health bar if they’re not blocked or dodged.
 Partway through the battle, Armstrong stops fighting and espouses some pretty messed-up beliefs about America and its political system, before launching some pesky timed-button-press attacks your way.
 Don’t forget to hit X for victory (and democracy).